 Fraudulent claimers beware!

-The Association of British Insurers reports that the number of false travel-insurance claims is on the increase.
+The Association of British Insurers reports that the number of fraudulent travel-insurance claims is on the increase.

 Anecdotal evidence suggests that the practice has become so rife among young backpackers it is considered a reasonable way to recoup expenses.

 Shanti Andrews and Rebecca Turner were in Rio de Janeiro, on the last days of a nine-month round-the-world trip, when they told local police that belongings worth more than £1,000 had been stolen during an earlier bus journey.